Youss0714/qurancloud/replit.md

 - Native HTTP module (no external dependencies)

 ## Recent Changes
+- December 26, 2025: Added Alif Khanjariyya (ٰ) to letterValues with value 1 for gematria calculations
+- December 26, 2025: Updated calculateGematria() to use normalizeForLetterCount() to include Alif Khanjariyya
-- December 26, 2025: Added Alif Khanjariyya (ٰ - dagger alif) as distinct letter in all letter counts
+- December 26, 2025: Added Alif Khanjariyya as distinct letter in all letter counts
-- December 26, 2025: Created normalizeForLetterCount() function to preserve Alif Khanjariyya in calculations
+- December 26, 2025: Created normalizeForLetterCount() function to preserve Alif Khanjariyya
-- December 26, 2025: Added display of UNIQUE letter count (sans doublons) alongside total letter count
 - December 26, 2025: Made app installable as PWA on Android/iOS with manifest.json and service worker

 ## Offline Functionality